-- All members of the school community are asked to respect each other. - All pupils are expected to respect staff members, other adults and fellow pupils. - All pupils are expected to respect their own and other people's property and to take care of books and equipment. - Pupils are asked to be well-behaved, well-mannered and attentive, relative to their needs. - Pupils should walk on the left (not run) when moving around school (Refer to Appendix A for further illustration). - Pupils need to line up at the end of each lesson, morning break and lunchtime and wait to be dismissed and/or escorted to the next lesson by a member of staff. - If a pupil has a grievance against another pupil, it must be reported to a member of staff who will deal with the matter according to school policy. - Physical violence is not acceptable, neither is retaliation.
-Repeated or serious incidents may lead to withdrawal and /or exclusion (with parental involvement). - Foul or abusive language is not acceptable. - Pupils are expected to be punctual, although they need support with transitions. - Pupils must not bring sharp or dangerous instruments to school, or any item that might cause a problem. - Pupils should wear the correct school uniform, in line with the school's Uniform Policy.
+- All members of the school community are asked to respect each other. - All pupils are expected to participate, co-operate and show respect to each and staff during lessons, to the best of their individual ability. - All pupils are expected to respect staff members, other adults and fellow pupils. - All pupils are expected to respect their own and other people's property and to take care of books and equipment. - Pupils are asked to be well-behaved, well-mannered and attentive, relative to their needs. - Pupils should walk on the left (not run) when moving around school (Refer to Appendix C for further illustration). - Pupils need to wait respectfully at the end of a lesson or break time and wait to be dismissed by a member of staff. - If a pupil has a grievance against another pupil, it must be reported to a member of staff who will deal with the matter. - Physical violence is not acceptable, neither is retaliation.
+Repeated or serious incidents may lead to exclusion or withdrawal. - Foul or abusive language is not acceptable. - Pupils are expected to be punctual, although they need support with transitions. - Pupils must not bring sharp or dangerous instruments to school, or any item that might cause a problem. - Pupils should wear the correct school uniform, in line with the school's Uniform Policy.